-^{}Flight training fees are in addition to the traditional University tuition and other standard expenses.
+^{}Flight training fees are in addition to the traditional University tuition and other standard expenses; fees are paid directly to flight instructor/school.

 AIT GRADUATION REQUIREMENTS

 Social and Behavioral Sciences Electives must be chosen from the General Education list of Social and Behavioral Science courses approved by the University.